react-querybuilder/react-querybuilder/README.md

 ## Development

-To load a test page with a basic query builder using the default components, run `yarn start`.
+To run a test page with a basic query builder using the default components, run `yarn start`.

-To load the full demo featuring all the compatibility components, run `yarn demo`.
+To run the documentation website, run `yarn website:start`.
+Click "Demo" in the page header to load the full demo with all options and compatibility components available.

 ## Credits